npm/cacache/README.md

 Arbitrary metadata to be attached to the inserted key.

+##### `size`

+If provided, the data stream will be verified to check that enough data was passed through.
+If there's more or less data than expected, an `EBADSIZE` error will be returned.

 ##### `digest`

 If present, the pre-calculated digest for the inserted content.
 If this option